algobrewery/User-Management-Service/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.#   T e s t   O I D C   f i x    